 Thriving museums require strong leaders, and MMA is committed to helping build the community of leaders for Michigan’s museums.
-This year-long leadership series will use monthly online programs to help build skills and increase knowledge for participants.
-Program content will alternate between developing who you uniquely are as a leader and understanding diversity, inclusion and equity, both of which are required for successful leadership.
+In 2021, MMA offered a year-long leadership series of monthly online programs to help build skills and increase knowledge for participants.
+Program content alternated between developing who participants are as a leader and understanding diversity, inclusion and equity, both of which are required for successful leadership.

-Participants can register for the entire series, which will be held the third Wednesday of each month at 10 am, or for individual sessions.
-Participants who have attended all twelve sessions will receive a certificate at the end of the year.
+Participants who attended all twelve sessions received a certificate at the end of the year.

 Inner Game of Leadership

 Beyond the Buzzwords